 The popularity of Polished Concrete Flooring

 Polished concrete is exploding due to its ease of maintenance.
-It's not just simply a shiny concrete floor but in fact within the honing process the substrate is impregnated with a resin referred to as a densifier filling the capillaries of the floor, creating a denser concrete.
-After more refinement of the concrete surface, a sealer or commonly referred to as a lithium Gard resin, creating a sealed surface and allows the final step of burnishing or high speed polishing to develop the sheen that is common to polished concrete.
+It's not just simply a shiny concrete floor but in fact, within the honing process, the substrate is impregnated with a resin referred to as a densifier filling the capillaries of the floor, creating a denser concrete.
+After more refinement of the concrete surface, a sealer or commonly referred to as a lithium Gard resin creates a sealed surface and allows the final step of burnishing or high-speed polishing to develop the sheen that is common to polished concrete.

 Adding a Pigmented Staining to the Polished Concrete Floor

 On occasion, depending upon how much patching is required a client may well request a pigmented stain to impregnate the substrate and bring together the overall appearance.
-This treatment typically cost approximately 1.50 dollars per square foot.
-The stained concrete flooring is effected by the porosity and original color of the concrete but often does make a floor really "pop" in terms of visual effect.
+This treatment typically costs approximately 1.50 dollars per square foot.
+The stained concrete flooring is affected by the porosity and original color of the concrete but often does make a floor really "pop" in terms of visual effects.

-An Experienced Concrete Polishing Contractor Can Control Cost
+An Experienced Concrete Polishing Contractor Can Control the Cost

 Long Term Costs of Concrete Polishing

 The initial cost of concrete polish is dictated by the factor discussed earlier in this article.
-It is difficult to determine the per square cost in general terms as it is effected by not only by substrate conditions, but the size of the overall project as well.
+It is difficult to determine the per square cost in general terms as it is affected not only by substrate conditions but the size of the overall project as well.
 In short, like all other types of construction get three estimates and discuss with your contractor the factors that were considered and get reassurances that they have addressed all contingencies to avoid last minute surprises.
-Next time you're looking to polished your concrete flooring give us a call we can walk you through the process and offer a free quotation for your consideration.
+Next time you're looking to polish your concrete flooring gives us a call we can walk you through the process and offer a free quotation for your consideration.